-Tri Hotel opened at the end of 2015 on the shores of Sri Lanka’s Koggala Lake.
-A boutique hotel with expansive views, it is fast becoming one of Sri Lanka’s luxury hotel hotspots.
+Tri Hotel, Sri Lanka opened at the end of 2015 on the shores of Koggala Lake.
+A boutique hotel with expansive views, it has become one of Sri Lanka’s luxury hotel hotspots.
 Here’s why.

 Together with architectural team A00, Tri’s co-owner (and Rob’s wife) Lara Drummond (neé Baumann), Rob has created something special at Tri over the two-year build.
 Eight villas, three with private pools and a further three rooms in the striking water tower, are nestled within the seven-acre site.